zack-bitcoin/amoveo/docs/design/sortition_chains.md

 A sortition contract is a kind of smart contract.
 If you are participating in a sortition contract, then either you will get all the money in the contract, or none of it.
+It is always possible to divide a sortition contract into two lower valued contracts, who would both win value in mutually exclusive situations.
+And it is always xthe case that expected_value(big) = expected_value(little_1) + expected_value(little_2)

 Example:
 You lock $10 into a sortition contract to bet at 50:50 odds on the outcome of a football game.
 At the end, you have $20 in the contract.